Your Selling Name

 This trope reminds me of similar treatments for a minute or two of fun with friends.

-Including a pair of NSFW treatments.
-Your, ahem, adult film star name.
-As derived from your first ever pet's name followed by your mother's maiden name.
-And your Grand National horse race name.
+Then your Grand National horse race name.
 One variant of which being your, ahem again, fantasy 'cuddle' place followed by favourite tipple.
 Step forward, no doubt, a legion of Mile-High Jameson's.
 In either case, alternatives swap in other memories from your youth, such as first road name you lived in or first car driven.

 Beyond the cartoon, it made me wonder whether you could create a touch of shared salesteam camaraderie by adapting this.